radek-drw/pet-idea/README.md

 ### General

 - **Responsive Design**: The website is fully responsive and works on all devices.
-- **SEO and Social Media Meta Tags**: The website includes SEO enhancements and meta tags for better visibility on search engines and social media platforms.
 - **Webpack Configuration**: The project uses Webpack for bundling.

 ## Technology Stack